JialeTao/MTIA/README.md

     pip install -r requirements.txt

 ## **Datasets**
 Following [FOMM](https://github.com/AliaksandrSiarohin/first-order-model) to download **TaiChiHD**,**Voxceleb1**, and **MGIF**.
 And for the **TED384**, following [MRAA](https://github.com/snap-research/articulated-animation).
 After downloading and pre-processing, the dataset should be placed in the `./data` folder or you can change the parameter `root_dir` in the yaml config file.
-Note that we save the video dataset with png frames format for better training IO performance.
+Note that we save the video dataset in png frames format for better training IO performance.
 All train and test video frames are specified in txt files in the `./data` folder.
 The tree structure of the dataset path is given in the following.

     |-- data/taichi-png, data/TED384-png, data/voxceleb1-png, data/moving-gif-png
         |-- train